netxph/sb-capstone/docs/data-story.md

 Your third coffee might be halfway done by now.
 We learned a lot of things in this study.

+### Reflection

+The project is about applying the data science process on the data provided by Starbucks.
+Because of this project, I am able to expand my knowledge even beyond to what I learned from Udacity's Data Science Nanodegree program.
+I am able to craft my own workflow process that I will call my own.

+**Project Structure**

+The first that I am proud of is I am able to create my own project structure that is easy to work on.
+I am able to organize my notebooks, data and models.
+Aside from that, I found a way that I no longer worry about how to access my codes, by converting the entire project into an installable pip library.

+**Pre-Processing**

+Right out of the bat, I am faced with challenges on how to deal with `json` as I am more used to working with `csv` files.
+Then, another weird thing is that the ids are all in `GUID`.
+My experience with SQL helps me craft how I can replace the values of portfolio, profile and transcript ids from `GUID` to integer.

+**Data Understanding**

+With not so much of documentation about the data, this is where I spent most of my time in doing the project, understanding the data especially the transcript dataset, looking for patterns that I will need to use to get the data I want.
+There's also no direct mapping of SQL to transform the data, I pulled out all my skills in software development to create a custom code just to transform the data.
+I even made it sort of OOP (Object Oriented Programming) style to reduce complexities.

+**Experiment Testing**

+This is where I struggled the most.
+The lesson I learned from Udacity is specific only to a certain problem, that when I have situations different to what they taught me, I don't know how to tweak it since I don't have any heavy statistics background.
+Luckily I came across some different resources that simplifies my understanding.

+**Model Training**

+Getting frustrated from low performance of the model, I spent days trying to research how further improve the models, but unfortunately, the limited data forced me to accept their current low performance.
+I tried performing feature engineering by getting the amount spent by each customer and during training, I created a model to predict the amount the the customer will spent.
+However, it just made the model performance worst, so I didn't include that in this study.

+### Summary of Findings

 * As you grow older, the love for coffee becomes unconditional, whether there are offers or not.
 As majority of our customers are at the boomers or middle age, we can see that offers won't affect the response rate of the customers.
 However, there are still other customers in the age group that are affected, which maybe we can handpicked specifically in our next experiment
 * Offers may not improve the response rate, however, it does push customers to spend more.
 As a customer myself, drinking coffee is also contagious that simply pulling in people in the store, we encourage other customers to buy drink, or to buy drink for someone else.
 Offers have that effect, and during promotions, these maybe the times that we feel generous.
 * Buy-one-get-one may sound appealing to some, the effect is not that much for coffee drinkers based on the study we performed.
 The best offers are the discount types that are easy to avail of and the worst one are those with difficulty that are super high.